YerayHernandezBethencourt/YerayHernandezBethencourt/README.md

 * 🌍  I'm based in Canary Islands, Spain
 * 🧠  I'm learning Spring for Java
-* 🤝  I'm open to collaborating in any project I like
+* 🤝  I'm open to collaborating in open source projects

 ### Skills